Citizens for Self-Governance

 Citizens for Self-Governance (CSG) is a right-wing political organization tied to Eric O'Keefe that is campaigning for an Article V convention to amend the U.S. Constitution.

 CSG's website states that it "will elevate awareness and provide resources, advocacy, and education to support organizations and individuals exercising their rights to govern themselves."
 CSG has sued the IRS over its investigation of whether certain politically active organizations were incorrectly filing as non-profits.
 Through its "Convention of States" project, CSG promotes an effort to amend the U.S. Constitution pursuant to Article V, which provides that thirty-four states (two-thirds) can trigger a convention to propose an amendment, which must then be ratified by 38 states (three-fourths).

-CSG Director Eric O'Keefe is the Chairman of the Board, he has deep ties to Charles and David Koch and has been a founder and funder of numerous right-wing groups including Wisconsin Club for Growth, which is central to the so-called "John Doe" criminal probe involving Governor Scott Walker.
+Eric O'Keefe is the Chairman of the Board, he has deep ties to Charles and David Koch and has been a founder and funder of numerous right-wing groups including Wisconsin Club for Growth, which is central to the so-called "John Doe" criminal probe involving Governor Scott Walker.
 O'Keefe has fought back against the probe through the press and the courts and has involved CSG in that fight.
-In 2015, CSG launched the website WisconsinJohnDoe.com in 2015.
-CSG also reportedly funded a variety of lawsuits connected to the John Doe, including a 2014 lawsuit in Wisconsin to end enforcement of a state campaign finance law on illegal coordination between dark money groups and candidates (see below).
+In 2015, CSG launched the website WisconsinJohnDoe.com .
+CSG also reportedly funded a variety of lawsuits connected to the John Doe, including a 2014 lawsuit in Wisconsin to end enforcement of the state campaign finance law on illegal coordination between dark money groups and candidates (see below).

 - 1 Ties to the American Legislative Exchange Council

 - 2 Campaign for a Constitutional Convention to Amend the U.S. Constitution